 These metrics were successfully measured in this experiment.
-The samples were assembled with seqWell's SNAP pipeline and verified using BLASTN.
-The de novo assembly rate is greater than 95% for both colony PCR and RCA (Figure 6) with an alignment rate to the reference of about 97%.
-Both methods showed coverage uniformity across the entire length of each plasmid (Figure 7).
+The samples were assembled with our SNAP pipeline and verified using the Blastn.
+The assembly rate is greater than 95% for both colony PCR and RCA with an alignment rate of about 97% (Figure 6).
+Both methods showed Coverage uniformity across the entire length of each plasmid (Figure 7).